-There are 48 school districts with 56 public schools offering distributed learning courses.
-Sixteen independent schools are currently offering distributed learning courses.
+There are 46 school districts with 53 public schools offering distributed learning courses and programs.
+Independent distributed learning schools also offer courses and programs.

 Homeschooling is typically led by a family member who delivers an educational program to a child at home.